Solicitors for your Divorce

 It would be advisable to formalise this agreement by making an application by consent to the Court.
 If the Court approved the agreement then it would be set out in formal Court Order which would be enforceable as such in the event that one party fails to comply.

 The agreement could be drawn up into a document known as a ‘separation agreement’.
-This document, although not strictly bringing on the Courts, could potentially minimise the risk of a dispute in the future.
+This document, although not strictly binding on the Courts, could potentially minimise the risk of a dispute in the future.

 Once the divorce process has started then it would be possible to make an application for interim maintenance to cover more urgent matters such as meeting mortgage payments until overall financial settlement has been reached.